MBIng92/GameOfLife/README.md

 # GameOfLife
 Hello, this is my Java version of GameOfLife.
 I created this program just for fun and I am not a software engineer.

 I created it in Eclipse and used the Processing core for basic functions like displaying the window, colors, I/O and draw shapes.
-To play the game, you need the latest version of the Java Development Kit (see here: https://www.oracle.com/de/java/technologies/javase-downloads.html).
+To run the program, you need the latest version of the Java Development Kit (see here: https://www.oracle.com/de/java/technologies/javase-downloads.html).
 The Java Runtime Environment 8 does not work!

 For more informations about Processing, look here: https://processing.org/ Processing is Open Source Software.
 The PDE (Processing Development Environment) is released under the GNU GPL (General Public License).
 The export libraries (also known as 'core') are released under the GNU LGPL (Lesser General Public License).